cyyynthia/pronoundb.org/HACKING.md

 tests periodically using GitHub Actions.
 Right now, GitHub Actions aren't configured.

 To ensure continuous testing and detection when a website update breaks one of the modules, it's best to test the extension.
-Tests are ran using [Playwright](https://playwright.dev/) and you can take a look at how other modules are tested to get some inspiration.
+Tests are run using [Playwright](https://playwright.dev/) and you can take a look at how other modules are tested to get some inspiration.

 #### Test accounts